Skip to main content

 This activity is supported by an educational grant from Replimune.

 Treatment for patients with melanoma has been revolutionized by the integration of new immunotherapeutic strategies.
 Although anti–programmed cell death 1 (PD1) checkpoint inhibitors have greatly improved survival outcomes for many patients with advanced melanoma, effective treatment approaches are greatly needed in the setting of anti-PD1–failed melanoma.
 In this poor-prognosis patient population, emerging oncolytic virus immunotherapies may offer great promise.
-This interactive program provides updates on the evolving landscape of oncolytic viruses and summarizes the rationale for their use in challenging treatment settings.
+This program provides updates on the evolving landscape of oncolytic viruses and summarizes the rationale for their use in challenging treatment settings.
 Faculty review the latest clinical evidence and discuss the potential positioning of emerging oncolytic viruses within existing treatment paradigms for patients with advanced melanoma.

 Melanoma Oncolytic Immunotherapy: An Evolving Therapeutic Landscape